regnarg/bc/text/changedet.md

     and some applications do so.
   * mtime might not be updated if a power failure happens during write.
   * mtime updates might be delayed for writes made via a memory mapping.
-  * Many filesystems store mtimes with second granularity.
+  * While most modern file systems store mtimes with at least microsecond granularity, some older file systems store mtimes with only second granularity.
 This means that if the file was updated after we scanned it but in the same second, we wouldn't notice it during next scan.
+We can compensate for this in several ways: for example if we get an mtime that is less than two seconds in the past, we wait for a while and retry.

 Most of these problems should be fairly unlikely or infrequent and the massive success of `rsync` attests that this approach is good enough for most practical